teejl/the_TeeJ/README.md

 We live in the Era of Data.
 Everything we do is measured or influenced by it.

+## Burritos
+"You can't rush perfection." - One of my close friends.

+When I am waiting in line on a burrito there is only one thing I care about.
+Quality.
+If my burrito is leaking juice all over my shirt, then the time spent in line was a waste of time.

 ## A Thought on Excitement
 Simply knowing when to be excited and when to be calm can help you get respect.